What are the current teaching and learning conversations taking place in Northern Ireland?

 Updated: See what I did at Slemish College in Ballymena (October 2022).

 It is almost 27 years ago since I visited Belfast.
 In 1992/93 as I arrived in London to live and work solo for the first time, the city saw the greatest number of terror-related incidents since the 1970s.
 I was a trainee teacher in London and my older brother had just been deployed to RAF Aldergrove, Crumlin.

-Today, almost thirty years later since the Good Friday Agreement, peace has largely been restored to the region for the citizens of Belfast.
-Whilst I do not pretend to claim I have any deep knowledge of The Troubles, it was fascinating to return to a beautiful city as an adult to gain a better understanding of the deep-rooted history within the community.
+Today, almost thirty years since the Good Friday Agreement, peace has largely been restored to the region for the citizens of Belfast.
+Whilst I do not pretend to claim I have any deep knowledge of The Troubles, it was fascinating to return to a beautiful city as an adult to better understand the deep-rooted history within the community.

 Coronavirus: It appears I reached Belfast one day before all schools close for 16 weeks…

 In Scotland and Wales, perceptions of education ministers are more positive than the current mood in Northern Ireland or England, and I do wonder what we can learn from one another across the United Kingdom rather than searching for the answers on the other side of the world.
 In Northern Ireland, for example, teachers tell me there is a lack of national knowledge about what can be done to enhance wellbeing in schools, and the fact that there hasn’t been an operational government in recent years has exacerbated this further.